shaonsina/sina-extension-for-elementor/readme.txt

 * Options panel for enable/disable widgets.
 * Free Support through the forum.
 * Fully Responsive
-* Fully Responsive predefined Block & Page.
+* 20+ Fully Responsive predefined Blocks & Pages.

 == What can you do with this plugin? ==